elizabethsztan/dual_autodiff/README.md

   - Learning and educational purposes
   - Small to medium-scale computations
   - Environments where installation simplicity is priority
-  - Projects prioritizing code readability
+  - Projects prioritising code readability

 ### Cython Package (`cython_package/`)
 - High-performance implementation
-- Optimized for production use
+- Optimised for production use
 - Ideal for:
   - Large-scale numerical computations
   - Production environments